harshitvasu/just-notes/modern-history/spectrum-5.md

 after the First World War.
 The Burmese nationalists joined hands with the Indian National Congress.
 To weaken this link, Burma was separated from India in 1935.
+The Burmese

-The Burmese Expansion and Consolidation of British Power ✫ 129 nationalist movement further intensified under U Aung San during the Second World War, which finally led to the independence of Burma on January 4, 1948.]
+nationalist movement further intensified under U Aung San during the Second World War, which finally led to the independence of Burma on January 4, 1948.]